-Are you embarking on a long-awaited theme park vacation this year, and wondering how you’ll foot the bill?
+Are you embarking on a long-awaited theme park vacation and wondering how you’ll foot the bill?
 While theme parks are awesome destinations for families, they can also be expensive.
 Instead of paying a fortune now and paying off a mountain of debt later, look for ways to save before and during your trip.
 With a little online research, and a bit of frugality, you can save money without putting a damper on your family getaway.
 Here are some of our favorite tips for saving money on your theme park vacation.

-Save money on booking
+Save Money on Booking